fabsgc/TweedeFramework/Documentation/Dependencies.md

 - http://freeimage.sourceforge.net
 - **macOS only**
   - Make sure to to build with `./configure —-without-zlib`
-- Required by bsfFreeImgImporter
+- Required by TeFreeImgImporter
 - Compile as a static library

 **OpenAL**
 - OpenAL Soft 1.17.2
 - https://github.com/kcat/openal-soft
-- Required by bsfOpenAudio
+- Required by TeOpenAudio
 - **Linux only**
   - Make sure to get audio backend libraries before compiling: PulseAudio, OSS, ALSA and JACK
   - On Debian/Ubuntu run: `apt-get install libpulse libasound2-dev libjack-dev`